eric2801/cool-retro-term/README.md

 ## Install

-If you want to get a hold of the latest version, just go to the [Releases](https://github.com/Swordfish90/cool-retro-term/releases) page and grab the latest AppImage (Linux) or dmg (macOS).
+If you want to get a hold of the latest version, just go to the [Releases](https://github.com/Swordfish90/cool-retro-term/releases) page and grab the latest AppImage (Linux) or dmg (macOS). `brew install --cask cool-retro-term` is also available in macOS.

 Alternatively, most distributions such as Ubuntu, Fedora or Arch already package cool-retro-term in their official repositories.